 If you’ve paid more than your charges for tuition, fees and room and board (if living on campus) you may be entitled to a refund.
 Refunds should be requested from your usfca.edu email address to StudentAccounts@usfca.edu.

 If payment was made in any part by a credit card, the credit balance may be refunded as a "credit back" transaction to the credit card used for payment.

 REFUND OF FEDERAL TITLE IV FUNDS

-The application of these funds will supercede all University payment plans and contracts.
-Federal law states that any funds over and above allowable charges for the current semester must be refunded to the student within 14 days.
+The application of these funds will supersede all University payment plans and contracts.
+Federal law states that any funds over and above allowable charges for the current semester must be refunded to the student within 14 days after disbursement.